tbadura/jokes/README.md

 in your database:

 <pre>
-create table if not exists ACTIVITYLOG (
+create table if not exists ACTIVITY_LOG (
          id INTEGER PRIMARY KEY AUTOINCREMENT,
          activity_date TIMESTAMP NOT NULL,
-         ip_address text NOT NULL
+         ip_address text NOT NULL,
+         joke text
         );
 </pre>